johanpiquet/jopi-rewrite/_doc/reactjs/use_automatic_route.md

 jopiApp.startApp(import.meta, jopiEasy => {
     jopiEasy.new_webSite("http://127.0.0.1")
         // This enable the router.
-        .enable_reactRouter();
+        .enable_automaticRoutes();
 });
 ```

-### Adding a page
+### Adding a route

-Here we will add a page for the url `http:/127.0.0.1/products/listing`.
+Here we will add an HTML page for the url `http:/127.0.0.1/products/listing`.
-To do it, we only need to create a file named `index.page.tsx` in the directory `src/products/listing`.
+To do it, we only need to create a file named `index.page.tsx` in the directory `src/routes/products/listing`.

-> You can also replace it by `src/product/listing.page.tsx` to shorten things.
+> You can also replace it by `src/routes/product/listing.page.tsx` to shorten things.

 **File `src/products/listing/index.page.tsx`**